fcopardo/EasyRest-Desktop/README.md

 EasyRest
 ========

-EasyRest is an extension to SpringrestTemplate that allows making rest calls using generics. it features arbitrary caching (IE: Dear server, I don't care about your opinion, I already have this data, so I'm gonna use it, because I prefer to show something to the user, than nothing!), deferred calls (IE: I already have this data, so I will send this to the user, and meanwhile, I will refresh it), and handles the asynchrony/synchrony.
+EasyRest is an extension to Spring restTemplate that allows making rest calls using generics. it features arbitrary caching (IE: Dear server, I don't care about your opinion, I already have this data, so I'm gonna use it, because I prefer to show something to the user, than nothing!), deferred calls (IE: I already have this data, so I will send this to the user, and meanwhile, I will refresh it), and handles the asynchrony/synchrony.
 Caching is both physical and logical, survives between